Enhancing the Josephson diode effect with Majorana bound states

-The nonreciprocal critical currents discussed above give rise to quality factors $Q$ with an interesting Zeeman dependence that confirms the crucial influence of the topological phase and its nonlocal MBSs [Fig.\,\ref{Fig4}(e-h)].
-At $\eta=0$, the quality factor is zero because $I_{c}^{+}=I_{c}^{-}$, as expected, see magenta lines in Fig.\,\ref{Fig4}(e,f).
-In contrast, at $\eta\neq0$, the quality factors $Q$ acquire a strong dependence on $B$: $Q$ gets finite values as $B$ increases, reaching a pronounce feature at $B=B_{\rm c}$ and finite values for $B>B_{\rm c}$ that strongly depends on $L_{\rm S}$ [Fig.\,\ref{Fig4}(e,f)] \footnote{We stress that having $Q=0$ at $B=0$ is not a universal effect.
-In fact, we find that other $L_{\rm N}$ give finite $Q$ already at $B=0$ due to the combination of SOC and Zeeman field in N, see e.g., \cite{SM} for $L_{\rm N}=500$nm.
-In Ref.\,\cite{SM} we show that $Q$ oscillates with $L_{\rm N}$, reaching very small but finite values as $L_{\rm N}$ increases.
-We also note that $Q$ can change sign for $B>B_{\rm c}$ but find that it does not always happen for the same parameters, see cyan curve in Fig.\,\ref{Fig4}(e,f) for $\eta=3\pi/4$ and also Ref.\,\cite{SM}.}.
-These features are absent in the trivial phase and, hence, suggest an intriguing effect due to MBSs.
+The nonreciprocity in $I_{c}^{\pm}$ gives rise to quality factors $Q$ with a unique Zeeman dependence that confirms the impact of the nonlocal MBSs [Fig.\,\ref{Fig4}(e-h)].
+At $\eta=0$, $Q=0$ due to $I_{c}^{+}=I_{c}^{-}$, as expected, see magenta lines in Fig.\,\ref{Fig4}(e,f).
+In contrast, at $\eta\neq0$, $Q$ gets finite values as $B$ increases, exhibiting a peak at $B=B_{\rm c}$ and finite values for $B>B_{\rm c}$ that strongly depend on $L_{\rm S}$ [Fig.\,\ref{Fig4}(e,f)]; see also SM \cite{SM}.
+These features are absent for $B<B_{\rm c}$ and, hence, suggest a direct effect due to MBSs.
 To support this view, in Fig.\,\ref{Fig4}(g,h) we show $Q$ as a function of $B$ at $\eta=\pi/2,3\pi/4$ and distinct $L_{\rm S}$.
-The quality factors in the trivial phase do not respond to changes in $L_{\rm S}$ but they strongly react in the topological phase ($B>B_{\rm c}$), giving rise to higher quality factors, see also \cite{SM}.
+Here, $Q$ for $B<B_{\rm c}$ does not sense changes in $L_{\rm S}$ but it strongly reacts for $B>B_{\rm c}$, developing higher values \cite{SM}.
 The peak of $Q$ at $B=B_{\rm c}$ in Fig.\,\ref{Fig4}(g,h) is due to the sharp Zeeman dependence of the ABS energies when the gap closing signals the topological phase transition.
-Since for $B>B_{\rm c}$ the Majorana zero-energy splitting strongly depends on $L_{\rm S}$, exhibiting vanishing values for long S regions, the response of the quality factors to changes in $L_{\rm S}$ seen in Fig.\,\ref{Fig4}(g,h) is only attributed to the nonlocal MBSs.
-Thus, topological JJs can notably realize enhanced JDs, with larger quality factors, due to the nonlocal nature of MBSs.
+Since for $B>B_{\rm c}$ the Majorana zero-energy splitting strongly depends on $L_{\rm S}$, with vanishing values for long S, the response of $Q$ to changes in $L_{\rm S}$ seen in Fig.\,\ref{Fig4}(g,h) is only attributed to the Majorana nonlocality.
+Also, for certain $\eta$, $Q$ changes sign only when $B>B_{\rm c}$, showing that reversing the diode's polarity is intriguingly related to MBSs, see Fig.\,\ref{Fig4}(e,f,h) \cite{SM}.
+Thus, topological JJs can notably realize JDs with larger quality factors due to the nonlocal nature of MBSs.